banderson/generator-redux/README.md

-## NOTE: This is incomplete, but v0.2.0 should be ready for testing
+## NOTE: work in progress, but v0.2.* is ready for testing

 ## Redux and Redux-devtools CLI